A group of school kids have made a special wheelchair stroller so a wheelchair-bound dad can take his newborn son out for a walk.

 Chelsie said: “He had the idea to throw this to his ‘making for social good’ class and I thought that was an amazing idea.”

 The school kids conducted interviews with the family and the fire department, who provide infant car seat installation training.

 The school team purchased or 3D printed all the parts required, and even borrowed a wheelchair from the school nurse as a prototype.

 Jeremy, who works in administration, said: “It was a very emotional experience because I never thought I would be able to do something safely like taking a walk with my child.”

-The WheeStroll was completed in time for the baby’s birth on March 4 this year and, within a few weeks, Jeremy was taking baby Phoenix for a walk.
+The WheeStroll was completed ahead of schedule and before the baby’s birth on March 4 this year and, so within a few weeks Jeremy was already able to take baby Phoenix for a walk.